AjitaGiri/Customer_Churn_Prediction/README.md

  3. Consider hyperparameter tuning for Decision Tree or Random Forest to improve predictive performance.

 ## Conclusion
-This project demonstrates a complete end-to-end machine learning workflow for a real-world classification problem.
-The final selected model (Logistic Regression) can be used to predict and reduce customer churn, helping the company retain revenue and improve customer satisfaction.
+This project demonstrates an end-to-end machine learning pipeline including data preprocessing, feature engineering, model building, evaluation, and interpretation.
+Logistic Regression was selected as the final model due to its strong ROC-AUC score and balanced performance across precision and recall.
+The model can be used to identify customers at risk of churn and support business retention strategies.